guettli/programming-guidelines/README.md

 But that's not consistent.

 Imagine this story: A young and new developer wants to learn more about this feature.
-The developers searches in the internal docs with the keyword "history".
-This results in wasting some minutes of the developers precious time.
+The developers search in the internal docs with the keyword "history".
+This results in wasting some minutes of the developer's precious time.
 Sure, the developer will find the docs sooner or later, but it is not clean.
 But this is just the first part of the story.
 The second part is that the new developer will get demotivated in having clean docs.

 I don't want to call this "Page History" vs "Page Versioning" a problem.
 It is a spirit.

-Usually there are "thousand" places where a term gets used.
-In above example there will be files, classes, methods, data structures containing this name.
+Usually, there are "thousand" places where a term gets used.
+In the above example, there will be files, classes, methods, data structures containing this name.
 Changing the label of the button is easy.
 Changing files, classes, methods, data structures is hard.